 Engaging Resident Investigators

 Starting soon after Match Day, residents will find themselves involved in our program.
-Our goal is for the first year class to be well informed and engaged in a discussion among themselves, guided by program leadership.
-Ultimately, we aim to identify those who will benefit the most from the T32 training while continuing to hold all residents to a high standard of academic achievement.
+We aim to hold all residents to a high standard of academic achievement.

 - During orientation in June, each incoming resident meets with Drs.
 Carey, Fuchs and Hillel to discuss their research interests and begin a conversation about potential mentors to engage.

 - Each fall, an informal dinner with program leadership offers you and your fellow residents a chance to learn about research opportunities your colleagues have pursued.

 - Lastly, in the winter of intern year there is a resident research fair for first-year residents where PIs in our department give a short presentation on their research efforts.

 - Research opportunities may be in basic or translational science, outcomes research, patient safety and quality improvement, public health or any other qualified topic with excellent, well-supported mentoring.

 Those residents selected for the two research positions may choose their mentors from among the basic scientists and clinician scientists within the Department of Otolaryngology – Head & Neck Surgery at Johns Hopkins.